 They often refer to cutting or other self destructive behavior–alcohol, drugs, eating disorders are common symptoms.
 Every one of them mentions feeling worthless, many with a mirror metaphor.
 “I look in the mirror and I feel so worthless.”

-Most of the letters are naked and raw emotional accounts and confessions … Read more...
+Most of the letters are naked and raw emotional accounts and confessions of depression … Read more...

 How to talk to someone who is contemplating suicide: